 Contact centers are the glue that connects your company to its customers.
-When both prospective and current clients want to contact you, these representatives end up being the face of your company.
+When both prospective and current clients want to contact you for sales or support, these representatives end up being the face of your company.
 It makes sense then to invest in the right tools and technologies that will empower these teams to do their best.

 Softphones and VoIP-based services have seen a significant boost in popularity due partly to the pandemic but also to changing needs for online communication.
 Contact centers likewise are picking up on softphone technology and possibly even switching to a more flexible, hybrid approach to daily operations.